Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 Fever in a child: what to do?

-How to measure the temperature correctly?
+How to measure temperature correctly?

-Causes of high fever in children
+Causes of high temperature in children

 • "Red" fever